patrickcortez/TSCL/Readme.md

 		public void initiateFile(){ // Serializing

-			using(Write write = new Write("filepath.tscl")){// If the file doesnt exist TSCL can make it for you.
+			using(Write write = new Write()// Initialize Write

 			write.AddSection("SectionName"); // This is how we add our section

 			write.SetSection("SectionName"); //After adding our section, we need to set to use it, otherwise our current section is null

 			write.AddObject("key","value",Types.OBJECT) // this is how add our objects, arrays and pointers to our section, object value can be
 					//int, bool or string.
 But array values are only string.

 			write.WriteToFile(); //After we are done, we call the writetofile method, to confirm it.

 		}

-		}

 		public void FileModification() // File Modification
 		{
-			using(Modify mod = new Modify("filename.tscl")){ //always make sure the file exists
+			Modify mod = new Modify() //always make sure the file exists

 			mod.SetSection("Section1"); // Always set your target section before modifying

 			mod.ModifyObject("Object_Name","NewValue"); // Modify

-			}

 		}